4-H Events & Opportunities

 Individuals can participate as well by giving demonstrations or presenting a nutritional poster, place setting or healthy lunch box.

-The Harford County 4-H Meal Appeal Contest will be held on Saturday, March 14, 2026, at the 4-H Camp between 8:00 am - 1:00 pm.
+The Harford County 4-H Meal Appeal Contest for 2027 dates will be shared soon.
 Clubs are awarded a reimbursement for supplies thanks to the Harford County 4-H Leaders' Association.

 Rules Contest Information Hints Setting the Table Club Registration Individual Registration